+1.1 – Use of APA National Consolidated Election System.

+The Chapter will use the consolidated election system provided by APA National for all Chapter-wide elected offices.
+Affiliated organizations such as the California Planning Foundation and the California Planning Roundtable may use the consolidated election system if they so choose.
+All logistical matters related to the election, including but not limited to distributing candidate statements and ballots, balloting, and tabulation of votes, shall be handled through the consolidated election system.

+If the APA National Consolidated Election System is not available to the Chapter in any given year, the Chapter Board may adopt ad hoc election procedures to govern that year’s elections.
+Such ad hoc procedures shall be consistent with this policy and procedure document to the maximum extent practicable.

+1.2—Nominating Committee.

-1.1 - Nominating Committee.
-The Nominating Committee will consist of a maximum of nine members.
-The committee shall consist of the APA California Chapter President Elect or Immediate Past President who shall serve as Chair and six (6) additional members as provided in the APA California Bylaws.
-The Nominating Committee will be appointed by the APA California Chapter President by October 31st each year, and will open a season of Leadership Recruitment and Development.
-The President shall solicit Section input for committee members and shall make every effort to ensure a diverse committee representing a mix of ages, ethnicity, and geography (with an emphasis on a member for each section) in order to gain access to a broader spectrum of interested members.
-A Leadership Development and Recruitment Session at the Chapter Planning Conference (as part of the Conference Program) and in each of the sections will inform members about service opportunities in leadership positions for the Chapter Association.
-Additional information about Chapter offices and the election process may also be shared during individual Section meetings that occur in the fall and winter.
-As part of the recruitment process, APA California will provide information online about each of the positions, including job descriptions, time commitment and qualities required to serve in the position.
-Interested members can sign up for future correspondence and updates on opportunities to seek a leadership position from the Nominating Committee.
+A Nominating Committee shall be appointed by the APA California Chapter President by December 31st of each year.
+This appointment will open a season of Leadership Recruitment and Development.
+The committee shall consist of the APA California President-Elect or Past-President, who shall serve as the Committee Chair, and up to six (6) additional members.
+The President shall solicit Section input for committee members and shall make every effort to ensure a diverse committee representing a mix of ages, ethnicity, and geography in order to gain access to a broader spectrum of interested members.
+The Committee shall include at least one member who has not previously served as a statewide officer on the Chapter Board.

-The key purposes of the Nominating Committee will recruit and nominate candidates with demonstrated leadership qualities, a commitment to ethical principles, an interest in serving the membership of the organization, and the ability to dedicate the necessary time to fulfill the obligations of the elected office.
-In this process committee members will view all names submitted with an open mind and will not be unduly influenced by any individual viewpoint in making their selections.
+The key purpose of the Nominating Committee is to recruit and nominate candidates with demonstrated leadership qualities, a commitment to ethical principles, an interest in serving the Chapter membership, and a commitment to dedicate the time necessary to fulfill the obligations of the elected office.
+Committee members will consider all potential candidates with an open mind and will not be unduly influenced by any individual viewpoint in making their selections.
 The Nominating Committee must also commit to keep all discussions and information confidential.
 Names submitted to the Nominating Committee will not be released to the APA California Chapter Board unless they have been slated to run for an office.
-No Candidate Statements will be released until April 5 or after, and then only those statements from Candidates that have been slated to run for a position.
+No Candidate Statements will be released until after the list of slated candidates has been provided to APA National, and then only those statements from Candidates that have been slated will be released.
 The Nominating Committee shall notify in writing any nominee that is not slated.
-The Nominating Committee Chair shall establish a schedule and submit it to the Board for approval.
+The schedule for the Nominating Committee’s work shall comply with all deadlines established by the APA National consolidated elections process.

-1.1.1 - Roles and Responsibilities of the Nominating Committee.
-The Nominating Committee shall have the following roles:
+1.2.1—Responsibilities of the Nominating Committee.
+The Nominating Committee shall have the following responsibilities:

-Recruit potential candidates for nomination from various APA California leaders and members that meet the leadership qualities identified in Section 1.1 above;
+Recruit potential candidates from among APA California leaders and members that meet the leadership qualities identified in Section 1.2, above, and in the Chapter Bylaws;

-Invite recommendations of potential candidates from APA California Sections and members;
+Invite recommendations for potential candidates from APA California Sections and members;

-Make a commitment to keep all discussions and potential candidates names confidential;
+Commit to keeping all discussions and potential candidates’ names confidential;

-Consider a pool of potential candidates with the objective of selecting at least two qualified nominees for each elective office.
-One candidate shall only be selected if only one candidate is qualified or has applied for the position; and
+Consider a pool of potential candidates with the objective of slating two qualified nominees for each office, unless only one candidate is qualified or has applied for the position;

-Review and fact-check the candidates’ draft Biographical Background and Position
+Review the background, leadership capabilities and position statements of potential candidates relative to the roles and responsibilities of the position;

+Where necessary, fact-check the candidates’ draft Background and Position Statements with staff assistance.
+The Nominating Committee shall have the authority to correct any factual errors or inaccuracies in a candidate’s position statement.
+The candidate shall be notified immediately of any such corrections.
+The candidate cannot further modify the corrected position statement.